kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The internal auditory meatus
 	E. The nasopharyngeal tube

-#### Answer: ?
+#### Answer: E. The nasopharyngeal tube - ?

 ### Q1.112
 A child was examined by an ENT consultant after iatrogenic rupture of his ear drum.
 The consultant examined the child for possible injury to a nerve that runs across the eardrum.
 The most likely nerve to be injured is:

-	A. The glossopharyngeal nerve
+	A. The glossopharyngeal nerve - F
-	B. The mandibular nerve
+	B. The mandibular nerve - F
 	C. The chorda tympani nerve
-	D. The lesser petrosal nerve
+	D. The lesser petrosal nerve - F
-	E. The great auricular nerve
+	E. The great auricular nerve - F

-#### Answer: ?
+#### Answer: C. The chorda tympani nerve - ?

 ### Q1.113
 Chemodectoma is a benign tumour of the carotid body.
 Which of the following statements about the carotid body is true?

 	A. It lies at the termination of the external carotid artery
 	B. It is a baroreceptor
-	C. It is supplied by the glossopharyngeal nerve
+	C. It is supplied by the glossopharyngeal nerve - F
 	D. It is similar to the coeliac ganglion
-	E. It is a chemoreceptor that monitors serum sodium levels
+	E. It is a chemoreceptor that monitors serum sodium levels - F

-#### Answer: ?
+#### Answer: B. It is a baroreceptor - ?

 ### Q1.114
 A 45-year-old woman underwent excision of the pisiform bone as a last resort treatment for painful arthritis involving the joint between the pisiform and a neighbouring carpal bone.
 Which of the following statements about the pisiform bone is true?